How to end a fixed term tenancy early

 there are problems with the property or landlord

-If you reach an agreement to end the tenancy early, it's called a surrender.
+If you reach an agreement to end your tenancy and move out, it's called a surrender.

 How to communicate with your landlord